Career / Career Progression

 Large companies have always collected data.
 But cheap data processing and storage has supercharged that data collection.
 It's common across industries to warehouse all the data they can — and then try to make sense of it later.
 That's the job of the BI analyst.

-Because of the crossover nature of BI, it's important to possess a strong IT background in database development and data management.
+Because of BI's crossover nature, a strong IT background in database development and data management is essential.
 Additionally, analysts need communication, presentation, and critical thinking skills.
-It helps to have a degree in business administration, but it's certainly not required with the right technical skills.
+A degree in business administration helps, but it's certainly not required with the right technical skills.

 In smaller organizations, BI analysts wear more hats.
 Within the largest corporations, analysts will be more specialized.
 In either case, analysts' skills are split between technical and management.

-The IT part of the profession places a priority on database skills.
-You'll want to be proficient in database creation and maintenance, as well as designing advanced SQL queries.
-For exposure to the most common database platforms, you may want to begin by training for an MCSA SQL Server 2016 or Oracle certification.
+The IT part of the profession prioritizes database skills.
+You'll want to be proficient in database creation and maintenance and designing advanced SQL queries.
+To gain exposure to the most common database platforms, you may want to begin by training for an MCSA SQL Server 2016 or Oracle certification.

-However, if you're an experienced DB Admin or database programmer, you're ready to grasp the "big data" picture by learning Apache Hadoop and the ins and outs of its various platforms.
+However, suppose you're an experienced DB Admin or database programmer.
+In that case, you're ready to grasp the "big data" picture by learning Apache Hadoop and the ins and outs of its various platforms.

 Programming Skills Are Essential for BI Analysts